 Important: Those terms in quotation marks in the text above are to be construed in accordance with the Pensions Act 2008.

-For more information on automatic enrolment and the L G P S please read the ‘Automatic enrolment – Technical guide’ which you can find on the ‘Guides and sample documents’ page of www.lgpsregs.org.
+For more information on automatic enrolment and the L G P S please read the ‘Automatic enrolment – Technical guide’ which you can find on the ‘Employer guides and documents’ page of www.lgpsregs.org.

 The dates an employee joined and ended membership of a section must be held per job, as specified in the table in section 1.